Man Singh I: Death and succession

 Man Singh died a natural death on 6 July 1614 at Ellichpur.
 Following his death, he was succeeded by his son Mirza Raja Bhau Singh.
-His direct descendants became known (to this date) as the Rajawats who had the privilege to the throne of Amber and subsequently Jaipur.
+His direct descendants are known (to this date) as the Rajawats who had the privilege to the throne of Amber and subsequently Jaipur.

 Cultural achievements

-Raja Man Singh was a devotee of Shri Krishna and a great ruler who come to Mughal side for a reason to first make them friends and later serve to his own people and culture.
+Raja Man Singh was a devotee of the deity Krishna.
 He had a seven-storied temple of Krishna constructed for Srila Rupa Goswami, disciple of Sri Caitanya Mahaprabhu, in Vrindavan.
 The cost of construction was one crore rupees at that time.
 The four-storey temple is still present at Vrindavan.
 He also constructed a temple of Krishna at his capital, Amber.
 The place is now known as "Kanak Vrindavan" near Amber Ghati of Jaipur.
 He constructed the temple of Shila Devi at Amber Fort.
 He also constructed and repaired many temples at Benaras, Allahabad and various other places.
-He added much beautification to his palace at Amber.
-When Akbar called a meeting of his nobles at Fatehpur Sikri in 1582, to discuss Din-i-Ilahi, Raja Bhagwant Das was the only man to oppose this religion.
-Later, Man Singh also refused to convert to Din-i-Ilahi.
-It is believed his son Jagat Singh I received education from Goswami Tulsidas and Man Singh himself used to attend his religious lectures.
-Tulsidas was a contemporary of Akbar and author of Ramcharit Manas, known as Tulsi Ramayana, and much other famous poetry devoted to Rama and Hanuman.
+He added much beautification to his palace at Amber.It is believed his son Jagat Singh I received education from Goswami Tulsidas and Man Singh himself used to attend his religious lectures.
+Tulsidas was a contemporary of Akbar and author of Ramacharitamanasa, also known as the Tulasi Ramayana, and much other famous poetry devoted to Rama and Hanuman.